-Enterprise Architect's MDG Technology for NIEM, provides a UML Profile for NIEM (supporting NIEM 3 and NIEM 4), along with a number of model Patterns to help you get started in modeling your NIEM project.
+Enterprise Architect integrates with a UML Profile for NIEM (supporting NIEM 5, 4 and 3), along with a number of model Patterns to help you get started in modeling your NIEM project.

 The profile defines a collection of stereotypes for use in building NIEM models.
 It also defines three different diagram types: Model Package Description (MPD) diagram, Platform Independent Model (PIM) diagram and Platform Specific Model (PSM) diagram.
-Each of these diagram types has a corresponding diagram toolbox, from which you can select items to add to your model, by dropping them onto a diagram.
+Each of these diagram types has corresponding Diagram Toolbox pages, from which you can select items to add to your model by dropping them onto a diagram.

-Use any of the methods outlined here to display the Diagram Toolbox, then click on to display the 'Find Toolbox Item' dialog and specify 'NIEM 3.0 MPD' (or 'PIM' or 'PSM').
+Use any of the methods outlined here to display the Diagram Toolbox, then click on 2 to display the 'Find Toolbox Item' dialog and specify 'NIEM 3.0 MPD' (or 'PIM' or 'PSM').
 The Diagram Toolbox that corresponds to a particular diagram type becomes active whenever you open a diagram of that type.
 However, you can also access any Diagram Toolbox at any time, using this method:

-• From the top of the Diagram Toolbox, click on let to display the 'Find Toolbox Item' dialog and specify

-'''<toolbox>'

-To reset the Toolbox to the default type for the current diagram, simply close then reopen the diagram.
+From the top of the Diagram Toolbox, click on log to display the 'Find Toolbox Item' dialog and specify '<profile> <toolbox>' To reset the Toolbox to the default type for the current diagram, simply close then reopen the diagram.

 Ribbon Design > Diagram > Toolbox

 Keyboard Shortcuts Ctrl+Shift+3

-Other Click the ≥icon on the Diagram caption bar to display the Diagram Toolbox
+Other Click the ⊮icon on the Diagram caption bar to display the Diagram Toolbox